ui3o/grafana-quick-log-panel/README.md

 ### 3) Quick search

-During the list browsing possible ti quick filter the current list.
+During the list browsing possible to quick filter the current list.
 Type the text.
 The search text and value lines are converted to lowerCase.

 ## Getting started